manasamarigoli15/Designs/README.md

 ---

 ## 🔗 View the Magazine
-Download zip file or clone the repository and open the file locally
+📄 Download zip file or clone the repository and open the file locally
-Note: GitHub does not preview PDFs in-browser.
-Click the link to download or open it manually.

 ---